arsh331/3040/README.md

 3. [Windows CMD Cheatsheet](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/): Tutorial features common CMD commands useful for following along with this README.

 ## FAQs

 1. What is the default address of the Jekyll site?

-    >Answer: You can access your jekyll site after the serve command at http://localhost:4000.
+    Answer: You can access your jekyll site after the serve command at http://localhost:4000.

 2. Why is my website not showing up on the GitHub Pages page?

-    >Answer: In case you cannot see your website, go to Actions page on your repo.
-It should show your website under All workflows
+    Answer: In case you cannot see your website, go to Actions page on your repo.
+It should show your website under All workflows wait until the build is complete (a green mark is displayed) and try again.

+## Authors
+Arshdep Singh